-4) The digital spectrum is analyzed.
+- 2. Radiation enters the atmosphere and it undergoes extinction, including both absorption by gases and Rayleigh, Mie or Raman scattering, as well as refraction due to large scale density gradients in the atmosphere.
+These effects depend on the vertical and horizontal structure of the atmosphere in terms of composition, temperature, pressure and cloudiness.
+Any "polluting" cloud, like a volcanic plume also exerts an effect on the radiation transport. - 3.
+The radiation is collected and analyzed by an instrument.
+In the front-end the transfer optics couples with the radiation field at a given direction (solid angle) and transmits it to the spectral analyzing component, either a dispersive element like a prism, grating or beamsplitter, or a non-dispersive filter.
+The radiation is then detected by a sensor, amplified and digitalized.
+Co-adding several spectra in order to improve the S/N is usually performed in the instrument. - 4.
+The digital spectrum is analyzed.
 This analysis usually corresponds to an inversion, as discussed before.
 Some correction measures, like offset/dark current subtraction, co-averaging of multiple spectra, or discarding over-attenuated or saturated spectra, are normally performed before the actual analysis.
-The forward model should include parameters that are known, e.g., instrumental characteristics, high-resolution spectra of absorbing molecules, and parameters to retrieve, like the slant column densities of gases, as well as irreducible errors.
+The forward model should include parameters that are known, e.g., instrumental characteristics or high-resolution spectra of absorbing molecules, and parameters to retrieve, like the slant column densities of gases, as well as irreducible errors.
 The results are obtained from the inversion procedure.
-These depend on the specific problem, but include both the retrieved parameters and their associated uncertainties.
+These depend on the specific problem, but include both the retrieved variables and their associated uncertainties.

-The specific procedures for DOAS and FTIR are discussed in the next sections.
+The specific procedures for DOAS and FTIR are discussed below.